Fisher-CMH/GCA27A9/README.md

 # GCA27A9
-NFC Multi Cache in Hannah Park
+NFC Multi Cache in Hannah Park.
+This repo will hold the web page containing the final coordinates.